Country singer Tom T. Hall dies; wrote ‘Harper Valley PTA’

 Hall settled in Nashville in 1964 and first established himself as a songwriter making $50 a week.
 He wrote songs for Jimmy C. Newman, Dave Dudley and Johnny Wright, but he had so many songs that he began recording them himself.
 The middle initial “T” was added when he got his recording contract to make the name catchier.

 His breakthrough was writing “Harper Valley P.T.A.,” a 1968 international hit about small-town hypocrisy recorded by Jeannie C. Riley.
 The song about a mother telling a group of busybodies to mind their own business was witty and feisty and became a No. 1 country and pop hit.
 It sold millions of copies and Riley won a Grammy for best female country vocal performance and an award for single of the year from the Country Music Association.
-The story was so popular it even spawned a movie of the same name and a television series.
+The story was so popular it even spawned a movie of the same name that was filmed in Lebanon in Warren County and a television series.

 “Suddenly, it was the talk of the country,” Hall told The Associated Press in 1986.
 “It became a catch phrase.
 You’d flip the radio dial and hear it four or five times in 10 minutes.
 It was the most awesome time of my life; I caused all this stir.”